anonshubh/issue-reporter/README.md

-## An Issue Reporting App which handles issues and resolves it conveniently.
+## An Issue Reporting App which handles issues and resolves it conveniently in Team.

 **Setup and Run Locally**
 ---